SalmanrasheedMohammed/Linux-DevOps/README.md

 - Writing a series of commands in a file (shell script) to be executed by the shell.
 This is often used for automation or repetitive tasks.
 - EX: echo "Hello, World!"

+**SSH**
+- SSH (Secure Shell) is a cryptographic network protocol used for secure communication over an unsecured network.
+It's commonly used for remote login to servers or systems over a network.

 **LINUX ARCHITECTURE**
 - ![image](https://github.com/SalmanrasheedMohammed/Linux-DevOps/assets/101308889/ff0cb09f-4286-4b32-a937-a114eada54cc)
 - The Linux architecture is highly modular and configurable, offering a high degree of customization and flexibility to users and developers.